Table of Contents

 Treatment of Fibroadenoma

-A wait-and-see approach is recommended in most women with fibroadenomas that are confirmed to be benign by imaging and biopsy studies and that are asymptomatic and small in size.
-A significant number of other benign breast lesions such as cystic breast changes are known to regress with time and if the mass does not regress in three years, then the likelihood of it being a true fibroadenoma increases significantly.
+A wait-and-see approach is recommended in most women with fibroadenomas that are confirmed to be benign by imaging and biopsy studies, and that are asymptomatic and small lesions.
+A significant number of other benign breast lesions, such as cystic breast changes, are known to regress with time and, if the mass does not regress in three years, then the likelihood of it being a true fibroadenoma increases significantly.

-Small fibroadenomas that are tender, associated with skin changes, have irregular borders on ultrasonography or identified in women who are older than 35 years of age and who have family history of breast cancer should be excised to lower the risk of cancer misdiagnosis.
+Small fibroadenomas that are tender, associated with skin changes, have irregular borders on ultrasonography or identified in women who are older than 35 years of age and who have a family history of breast cancer, should be excised to lower the risk of cancer misdiagnosis.

 Patients with giant fibroadenomas can develop breast asymmetry after the excision of the tumor.
 Whether to go for reconstructive breast surgery right after the excision of the giant fibroadenoma or to wait is still under debate.